Teaching Future Citizens

 Teaching students about war is more than a moral obligation.
 It’s an act of citizenship, a vote for the future.
 We believe a better world is possible.
 Hands-on learning from history defines why the past – with its parade of achievements and errors – holds positive potential.
 We are teachers at Peace Works Travel – passionate-yet-practical visionaries who know that students engage when it matters.
 Put a human face on a complex foreign policy, a business plan for genocide-survivors, or landmark civil rights legislation and watch students grab on to lifelong discovery.
 Our experiential learning abroad program in countries recovering from conflict thrives with ten-years of relationships with local people, sustainable enterprises and student travelers who return home forever inspired.
 Our itineraries invite travelers to explore as “temporary locals,” side-by-side with notable survivors, activists and social entrepreneurs.
 Our integrated curriculum gives voice to the consequences of human action.
 Traveling, learning, creating: students understand the meaning of “Never Again” while finding their power to generate solutions for a more stable world.
 Join us…and give your students a chance to become ethical, engaged citizens of a global community.

-Alethea Tyner Paradis, J.D., Director
+Alethea Tyner Paradis, J.D., CEO and Founder

 Alethea Tyner Paradis, a history teacher, founded Peace Works Travel in 2005.
 Witnessing how academic achievement and student interest increased with experiential-service learning, she wanted to give her students an immersive educational experience lacking in mainstream classrooms.